Court Reminder SMS: How Jurisdictions Are Reducing Failure to Appear Rates

 3. Limits access to authorized court staff only.

-4. Complies with state public records laws: SMS logs may be discoverable in criminal cases or subject to FOIA requests.
-Ensure your vendor can export logs in compliance-ready format.
+4. Complies with state public records laws: SMS logs may be discoverable in criminal cases or subject to your state public records act.
+The federal Freedom of Information Act, 5 U.S.C.
+552, applies only to federal agencies and does not reach state or county courts, and judicial records are treated differently from executive records in many states.
+Ensure your vendor can export logs in a compliance-ready format.

 5. Implements key rotation and periodic security audits.